Our Rating - 4.4/5

 Furthermore, the Core-5 comes with a 2amp charger and cable that will need approximately 2.5 to 3 hours to fully charge the empty battery.
 So, you won’t have to wait too long to continue with your ride.

-The Ride1Up Core-5 uses Tektro 160mm mechanical disk brakes to deliver stopping power.
+The Ride1Up Core-5 uses Tektro 160mm mechanical disk brakes, a cost-effective yet reliable option.
 These may not be as effective as hydraulic disc brakes, but they are an understandable concession at this price position.
 They will still get the job done.

 Elsewhere, the Core-5 is a 7-speed e-bike that allows you to make use of the gears on ascents if you don’t want to waste the battery by engaging the throttle.